Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsection{The regenerative property}

-In the recurrent case, the strong Markov property implies much more than never ending returns: upon each return, the chain \emph{regenerates} in the sense that at each visit it forgets its entire past.
+In the recurrent case, the strong Markov property implies much more than never ending returns: upon each return, the chain \emph{regenerates} in the sense that it forgets its entire past.

 The idea is that the only aspect of the chain's past and present that its future depends on is its current location.
-By setting the present to be the $k^{th}$ return time $\phi^k_x$ to a given state $x$, we ensure that the chain's location $X_{\phi^k_x}$ at this time is independent of its past: by definition $X_{\phi^k_x}$ is $x$ regardless of what occurred before $\phi^k_x$ (of course, if $\phi^k_x$ is infinite, it is ill-suited to represent the ``present'', something we avoid by requiring $x$ to be recurrent, see~Theorem~\ref{thrm:rectrans}).
+By setting the present to be the $k$th return time $\phi^k_x$ to a given state $x$, we ensure that the chain's location $X_{\phi^k_x}$ at this time is independent of its past: by definition $X_{\phi^k_x}$ is $x$ regardless of what occurred before $\phi^k_x$ (of course, if $\phi^k_x$ is infinite, it is ill-suited to represent the `present', something we avoid by requiring $x$ to be recurrent, see~Theorem~\ref{thrm:rectrans}).
 For these reasons, the segment the chain's path demarcated by two consecutive returns is independent of those demarcated by previous consecutive returns.
-Furthermore, given the starting-afresh-from-$X_{\phi^k_x}$-when-conditioned-on-$X_{\phi^k_x}$ aspect of the strong Markov property, the fact that $X_{\phi^k_x}$ always equals $x$ further implies that these path segments all have the same distribution (that of the pre-$\phi_x$ path segment under $\Pb_x$).
+Furthermore, given the starting-afresh-from-$X_{\phi^k_x}$-when-conditioned-on-$X_{\phi^k_x}$ aspect of the strong Markov property, the fact that $X_{\phi^k_x}$ always equals $x$ further implies that these path segments all have the same distribution (that of the $0$-to-$(\phi_x-1)$ path segment under $\Pb_x$).
 In summary, the sequence of these path segments is i.i.d., a very useful fact that opens the door to studying the long-term of chains using tools developed for i.i.d. sequences.
-For instance, Kolmogorov's classical strong long of large numbers will have a staring role in the next section.
+For instance, Kolmogorov's classical strong law of large numbers will have a staring role in the next section.

 To formalise the above discussion, we define the random variable